A British Tradition

 What is the connection between Laetare Sunday and Mother’s Day?

-Laetare Sunday goes back to the pre-Reformation connotations.
-It was the day to visit the mother church or cathedral.
-Children after the age of ten left their homes for jobs as apprentice or domestic servants.
 It was considered important by the people that these children be allowed to visit their home and mother church once a year.
 Accordingly, once in a year, in the middle of the Lent the children were given a leave by their employers to visit their “Mother Church” or Cathedral of their hometown.
-These children on their visit to their homes brought along gifts, flowers and special cakes for their mothers making it a time for family reunions.
+They would bring gifts, flowers or special cakes for the women who raised them.

 Other customs included making a simnel cake and taking it to Mother.
 The popularity of Mothering Sunday and its traditions spread through such open organisations as the Boy Scouts and Girls Guides.